How to protect your company against a DDoS attack

 Against the law

-Carrying out a DDoS attack is therefore easy and has unpleasant consequences for your business.
+Carrying out a DDoS attack is easy and has unpleasant consequences for the targeted business.
 Such an attack is always punishable by law.
-The perpetrator can face a prison sentence of up to five years.
-However, it is often difficult to catch perpetrators.
+The perpetrators face a prison sentence of up to 5 years.
+That is, if they are caught.
+It is often difficult to catch perpetrators.
+Still, international detection teams regularly dismantle 'booters' (in Dutch).

 Protect yourself: 5 tips